FlexMeasures/flexmeasures/bvp/data/Readme.md

     sudo /usr/sbin/adduser a1

-Create "a1" database and user
+Create "a1" and "a1test" databases and users
 ------------------------------

 From the terminal: